7.3 Patient Safety, Emergency Response & Documentation

 1. Call for help — activate the facility code or 911.

-2. Position the patient supine; elevating the legs can aid venous return if syncope is suspected.
+2. Position the patient supine; elevating the legs aids venous return if simple syncope is suspected.

 3. Check responsiveness and pulse.
-If the patient is pulseless, begin CPR immediately.
+If pulseless, begin CPR immediately.

-4. Apply an AED as soon as one is available and follow its prompts.
+4. Apply an AED as soon as one is available and follow its voice prompts.

-High-quality cardiopulmonary resuscitation (CPR) means compressions at 100 to 120 per minute, a depth of about 2 inches in adults, and full chest recoil.
-An automated external defibrillator (AED) analyzes the rhythm and delivers a shock only if indicated.
+High-quality cardiopulmonary resuscitation (CPR) means chest compressions at 100 to 120 per minute, a depth of about 2 inches (5 cm) in adults, full recoil between compressions, and minimal interruptions.
+An automated external defibrillator (AED) analyzes the rhythm and delivers a shock only if a shockable rhythm is detected.

 Choking

-For a conscious adult with a complete airway obstruction (cannot speak, cough, or breathe), deliver abdominal thrusts until the object is expelled or the patient becomes unresponsive — then begin CPR and call for help.
+For a conscious adult with a complete airway obstruction (cannot speak, cough, or breathe), deliver abdominal thrusts (Heimlich maneuver) until the object is expelled or the patient becomes unresponsive — then lower them to the floor, call for help, and begin CPR.
+For a partial obstruction with effective coughing, encourage continued coughing and do not intervene.

 Seizure Response